 “We used Caroline to do our sons naming day.
 We have done two before with other celebrants and must say this was my favourite.
 Caroline understood from the get go what we wanted, and understood we wanted it light hearted and fun.
 She nailed it.
 We were absolutely delighted and I couldn’t recommend more.
 Thanks again”

 A humanist funeral ceremony is a celebration of a person’s life, although it is a very sad time, we make the ceremony a joyful tribute of the deceased person.

 In a warm and friendly way I meet up with the families of the loved one, which is an honour.
 I will then chat with them and ask them lots of questions about the person’s life and get them to recall happy times they remember with them.
 I will also ask about what the person was like and what they liked to do, so I can get a full picture of what made them tick.
 I then write a tribute to the person they loved.

 Most families will already have music in mind for the funeral.
 I can give guidance.
 Three pieces are what is recommended.
 A sombre piece at the beginning, a quiet piece in the middle when people at the funeral will be reflecting on the person’s life, and it is good to have an upbeat piece at the end, something that sums up the deceased in a happy way.
 I will also recommend poetry that reflects the deceased’s personality or life.

 What people have said about funerals with me:

 My career previously was in publishing magazines and business coaching and consulting.
 I was the editor of the HSS membership magazine, Humanitie, for years I was on the management team of HSS and was involved in engaging with families in the HSS membership.
-I am happily married with two sons with a huge age gap between them one in his twenties and the other is an imaginative six year old!
+I am happily married with two sons with a huge age gap between them one in his twenties and the other is an imaginative seven year old!
 My older son has severe special needs, so I understand family situations where people have been caring for a loved one.